FredKSchott/snowpack/docs/03-usage.md

 - `public/` (Mounted to the root URL) - Any static web assets.
 - `src/` (Mounted to `/_dist_/*` URL)  - Any application source code.

-**By default, Snowpack will build all `src/` files before sending them to the browser.** This lets you author your application code using whatever language you'd like (JSX, TypeScript, Vue, Svelte, etc.) as long as Snowpack knows how transform it into the browser-native JavaScript that it serves at the `/_dist_/*` URL path.
+**By default, Snowpack will build all `src/` files before sending them to the browser.** This lets you author your application code using whatever language you'd like (JSX, TypeScript, Vue, Svelte, etc.) as long as Snowpack is told how to transform it into the browser-native JavaScript that it serves at the `/_dist_/*` URL path.
 Check out the "Build Scripts" section below for more information about which source transformations are supported by default and how to create your own.

 ### snowpack build